predis/predis/README.md

 __ATTENTION__: Do not ever run the test suite shipped with Predis against instances of Redis running in production environments or containing data you are interested in!

-Predis has a comprehensive test suite covering every aspect of the library.
-This test suite performs integration tests against a running instance of Redis (>= 2.4.0 is required) to verify the correct behavior of the implementation of each command and automatically skips commands not defined in the specified Redis profile.
+Predis has a comprehensive test suite covering every aspect of the library and that can optionally perform integration tests against a running instance of Redis (required >= 2.4.0 in order to verify the correct behavior of the implementation of each command.
+Integration tests for unsupported Redis commands are automatically skipped.
 If you do not have Redis up and running, integration tests can be disabled.
-By default the test suite is configured to execute integration tests using the profile for Redis 3.2 (which is the current stable version of Redis) but can optionally target a Redis instance built from the `unstable` branch by modifying `phpunit.xml` and setting `REDIS_SERVER_VERSION` to `dev` so that the development server profile will be used.
-You can refer to [the tests README](tests/README.md) for more detailed information about testing Predis.
+See [the tests README](tests/README.md) for more details about testing this library.

 Predis uses Travis CI for continuous integration and the history for past and current builds can be found [on its project page](http://travis-ci.org/nrk/predis).